MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-01-exploring_the_transformer.markdown

 For every training batch, we compute a loss across the entire sequence length—from 0 up to 512 tokens in our case.
 That means for each example in the batch, at each position in the sequence, each of those 16 attention heads outputs a distinct set of attention weights.

 One natural question is: **how much are we attending to?**
 To measure this, we compute the **entropy** of the attention weights (after softmax).
-High entropy means attention is spread evenly; low entropy means it is focused or sparse.
+High entropy indicates attention is spread evenly; low entropy that it is more focused or sparse.

-For a sequence length of 512, the ***maximum possible entropy (in bits) is 9*** (since log₂(512) = 9).
+For our maximum sequence length of 512, the ***maximum possible entropy (in bits) is 9*** (since log₂(512) = 9).
 (I'll use bits instead of nats for entropy units).
 So if we observe an entropy of, say, 8, that’s already significant—it suggests attention is concentrated over only half the sequence.
 To make this more interpretable, we exponentiate the entropy to get what we call the **support**: the effective number of elements being attended to.

 ```
 For example, an entropy of 8 bits corresponds to a support of 2⁸ = 256 elements.